Tuesday April 16, 2019 – Opening Keynote: Communications During Natural Disasters: Fixed Wireless vs. Amateur Radio

-Wednesday April 17, 2019 – Morning Keynote: Intelligent Resiliency for SDN
+Wednesday April 17, 2019 – Morning Keynote: Interoperability for Heterogenous Information Systems

 David H. Lu

-Vice President – D2 Platform & Systems Development, AT&T Labs
+Vice President – SDN Platform & Systems, AT&T Labs

-David is a well-respected leader in large scale and real time software architecture and engineering, network performance and traffic management, work flow and policy controlled automation, large databases and big data implementation/mining/analytics, machine learning, artificial intelligence, software reliability and quality, and network operations process engineering.
-Examples of his achievements include large scale platforms he has led and engineered that process annually: 347 Trillion network performance events and 168 Billion alarms with 99.99%+ automation; 60 Million dispatches with 14.4 Billion automated manual steps; and over 90 Billion API transactions.
+David is a well-respected leader in large scale, real time software architecture and development, network performance and traffic management, work flow and policy-controlled automation, large databases and big data implementation/mining/analytics, machine learning, artificial intelligence, software reliability and quality, and network operations process engineering.
+He has led major software platform transformation initiatives from sales to network/service delivery/assurance, and billing platforms.
+Examples of his achievements include large scale platforms he has led and engineered that process annually: 984 Trillion network performance events and 348 Billion alarms with 99.99%+ automation; 60 Million dispatches with 14.4 Billion automated manual steps; and over 90 Billion API transactions.

 He was accepted to the world-renowned Shanghai Conservatory of Music and came to the U.S. to complete his college education.
 He has an undergraduate degree in music, majoring in cello performance and graduate degree in Computer Science.